Pre-Consultation and Consents

 Topics for discussion may include land use policies and guidelines, zoning information, public consultation, engineering requirements, development review and application fees.
 The Pre-consultation Process will provide the applicant with the following:

 - Information on what applications are required to permit their development proposal

 - Information on what studies and documentation will be required in support of the required applications

 - The application processing fees associated with the proposal

-- THe estimated timeframe to process the application once a compete application is received
+- The estimated timeframe to process the application once a complete application is received

 - Potential obstacles, challenges, road blacks that may impact the process